linha00/Treasurescape/README.md

 able to retrieve data from the database (done)

-able to update and awards player when mission is completed
+able to update and awards player when mission is completed (done)

 #### 3. functioning friends system